Commercial State Bank (Grand Island, NE)

 Newspaper Excerpt

-The Commercial State bank opened this morning... instead of even a semblance of a run, the deposits were greater than the withdrawals.
+The Commercial State bank opened this morning...the deposits were greater than the withdrawals.

 Source